Wireshark 4.7.0

 WS_DLL_PUBLIC bool isprint_utf8_string (const char *str, const unsigned length)

-WS_DLL_PUBLIC bool isdigit_string (const unsigned char *str)
+WS_DLL_PUBLIC bool isdigit_string (const char *str)

 WS_DLL_PUBLIC const char * ws_ascii_strcasestr (const char *haystack, const char *needle)